fbcosentino/godot-madtalk/docs/help.md

 #### Menus

-If you want to have menu options in your dialogs, you need two more nodes:
+If you want to have menu options handled automatically in your dialogs, you need two more nodes:
   * A menu box, similar to the message box (and sibling to it, that is, it's also inside the top dialog node), where hiding this node hides all the menu-related stuff.
 Like the message box, this would normally be a `Panel`, `TextureRect` or `NinePatchRect` (but doesn't _have_ to be)
   * A container node, the type being one of the automatic layout containers (`VBoxContainer` being the most common, but could also be `HBoxContainer`, one of the flow containers, etc)